renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

+## prBodyTemplate

+This setting controls which sections are rendered in the body of the pull request.

+The available sections are header, table, notes, changelogs, configDescription, controls, footer.

 ## prConcurrentLimit

 This setting - if enabled - limits Renovate to a maximum of x concurrent PRs open at any time.